Simha-Kalimipalli/Big-Data-Challenge-2020/README.md

 # Big-Data-Challenge-2020
 Finalist (among 118 teams from 84 Canadian high schools) in  High School Big Data Challenge 2020.
-Paper presented and published: Investigating Effects of Climate Change on Atlantic Ocean Hurricanes.The the project, We developed a predictive model for estimation of frequency and intensity of hurricanes based on ocean heat content.
+Paper presented and published abtstract: Investigating Effects of Climate Change on Atlantic Ocean Hurricanes.The the project, We developed a predictive model for estimation of frequency and intensity of hurricanes based on ocean heat content.
 Published in STEM Fellowship Journal.

 Technologies used: Python, Excel, Atlantic Hurricane database (HURDAT2)